Using gnrnd4 on a PC

 Another solution would be to copy the contents of the table and paste it into some program such as Microsoft Excel, where we could manipulate the data until we could write it to a file in a form that R could read.

-Of course, neither of those solutions would be of any help if we were reading Table 1 on paper, as would be the case for a test.
-The obvious solution would be to just type the values into R. We have already seen the command to do this, namely:
+Of course, neither of those solutions would be of any help if we were reading Table 1 on paper, as might be the case for a test.
+The obvious solution would be to just type the values into R. The command to do this is:

 But who wants to type that?
 In fact, I am sure that I couldn't type that without making at least one error!
 One interesting note here is that rather than being presented in table format if the values were presented as a comma separated list, such as we just saw in the command above, then we would have an easier time, using Excel, in converting them to a form that we could eventually read into R. But that still does not help in the printed version of the collection of values.